skadimoolam/x-doc/readme.md

 And all Contribution are appreciated.

 ### Change Log
+#### v0.0.5 (date)
+ - Separated each piece of functionality into it's own module
+ - Added support for rendering Unicode '&#039;'
+ - Codes in the Documentation look a little pretty

 #### v0.0.4 (25-5-15)
  - Added support for Colored output, this feature is best viewed in Terminal with Black Background